jkingportfolio/CI_PP2_Connect4/README.md

 ## Features

-In its entirety the website consists of one main page, four modals and one 404 error page consiting of xx features, one of which has a mobile version and tablet/desktop version.
+In its entirety the website consists of one main page, four modals and one 404 error page consiting of 15 features, one of which has a mobile version and tablet/desktop version.

 ### Existing features